North Rockland High School

 North Rockland High School (NRHS) is public, co-educational high school located in Thiells, New York, serving 9th to 12th grade students from the northern section of Rockland County, in southern New York.
-The building was formerly used as an education center for the nearby Letchworth Village mental institution.
-In the 1970s it transitioned to a high school for the public following an expansion of the Willowbrook State School in Staten Island, New York.
-Today, it is the only high school in the North Rockland Central School District.
+The current high school building was constructed on Hammond Road in the 1966-69 timeframe with the first class entering in September 1969.
+The previous high school was in the village of Haverstraw and was converted to a middle school.
+The Hammond Road building is the only high school in the North Rockland Central School District.

 In 2018, U.S. News & World Report recognized North Rockland High School in its annual national rankings and earned a bronze medal based on their performance on state-required tests and how well they prepare students for college.

 During the COVID-19 global pandemic, NRHS was one of the first school districts in the Hudson Valley area to launch an experimental hybrid learning program.

 Administration

-The principal of NRHS is Mrs. Lauren DaPonte, who was promoted from Vice Principal after the departure of previous principal, Dr. Michael Gill, in 2022..
+The principal of NRHS is Mrs. Lauren DaPonte, who was promoted from Vice Principal after the departure of previous principal, Dr. Michael Gill, in 2022.
 DaPonte became the 5th principal of NRHS in the 2022–23 school year.
 Past principals were Dr. Michael Gill, Dr. George Jochum, Mr. Israel Bordanick and Mr. Dennis Hand.

 Service area

 In Rockland County the school district, of which North Rockland High is the sole comprehensive high school, includes all of Stony Point town and a part of Haverstraw town.
 The district includes the villages Haverstraw and West Haverstraw, and the hamlets of Stony Point and Thiells.
 The district also includes most of Mount Ivy hamlet and a portion of Pomona village.
-In Orange County the district includes parts of the towns of Highlands, Tuxedo, and Woodbury.